joebmt/allpairs/Readme.md

 ## allpairs Useful Option:

 One useful option built into the tool is to see the output in a pretty printed text table (default).
-Combine with the -v (verbose) option to see the the labels, parameters, pretty table, and combination counts.
+Combine with the `-v` (verbose) option to see the the labels, parameters, pretty table, and combination counts.
-You can remove the counts (-n) and the labels (-r) from the output data as well.
-See the section on "allpairs Usage Message" below for more information of all the options available.
+You can remove the counts (`-n`) and the labels (`-r`) from the output data as well.
+See the section on [allpairs Usage Message](https://github.com/joebmt/allpairs/blob/master/Readme.md#allpairs-usage-message) below for more information of all the options available.

 ```
 joe@joemac:[allpairs] allpairs -v ./data/ap_datafile.py